Interstate 265: East End Bridge

 Negotiations between Indiana and Kentucky to build the bridge had taken place over the preceding 30 years.

 In late 2005, members of the Louisville Metro Council proposed a committee to begin planning a western bridge over the Ohio River to link the southwestern end of the highway in Kentucky to Indiana.

 On December 18, 2016, SR 265 was extended east of SR 62, which crosses the Ohio River connecting with KY 841, and north of US 42 in Kentucky as part of the Ohio River Bridges Project, creating a bypass around the eastern side of the city of Louisville.

-The I-265/I-64 interchange, currently a cloverleaf with no collector–distributor lanes, is being reconstructed as part of the I-Move Kentucky Project with an estimated completion in the autumn of 2023.
+The I-265/I-64 interchange, previously a cloverleaf with no collector–distributor lanes, was reconstructed as part of the I-Move Kentucky project, with estimated completion originally set for fall 2023 but delayed to fall 2024.